VISITING THE NORTH OF THE PHILIPPINES

 The northern area of the Philippines stays under most tourists’ radar, as they all rush to visit the more popular islands to the south.
 It’s really a shame that out of so many beautiful locations, only the rice terraces of Banaue are somewhat known.
 In this post, I’ll explain what’s so special about a vacation in the north, and how you can make the most of such a trip.

 While most tourists can only spare a few days on their vacation, there’s so much to do up north that you can easily spend 2 whole weeks there.
 Even if you only have a short time in The Philippines, combining one of these destinations with a trip to Boracay and Palawan is well worth it.
 Doing so will allow you to get a different taste of the country, and visit a beautiful area most tourists sadly ignore.
-One easy way to do so is by booking a vacation package through a travel agency.
+One easy way to do so is by booking a vacation package through an online agency.
 They will help you plan everything and find the best deals, so you have enough time to make the most out of a short visit to the north.

 Even if we disregard how beautiful these places are, there are a few distinct advantages to travelling up north of the Philippines.
 Firstly, it’s usually much cheaper.
 Living costs, accommodation and travelling expenses are all lower than what it will cost you to visit the more popular islands down south, or even other spots near Manila such as Batangas, Tagaytay or Puerto Galera for example.
 Secondly, it’s much easier to get there, with most destinations reachable by bus from Manila.
 Lastly, both the atmosphere and the landscape are unique and are unlike anything you will see anywhere else in the Philippines.